apache/cloudstack-documentation/source/adminguide/autoscale_with_virtual_router.rst

 -  Conditions: A policy must contain at least one condition.

-Each condition has the following parameter:
+Each condition in AutoScale policies has the following parameters:

 -  Counter: The performance counters expose the state of the monitored instances.
 We added five new counters to work with that feature: